Skip to main content

 Ingest data from SQL Server

-This page describes how to ingest data from SQL Server and load it into Databricks using Lakeflow Connect.
-The SQL Server connector supports Azure SQL and Amazon RDS SQL databases.
+The SQL Server connector supports Azure SQL Database, Azure SQL Managed Instance, and Amazon RDS SQL databases.
 This includes SQL Server running on Azure virtual machines (VMs) and Amazon EC2.
 The connector also supports SQL Server on-premises using Azure ExpressRoute and AWS Direct Connect networking.

-To create an ingestion pipeline, you must meet the following requirements:
+• To create an ingestion gateway and an ingestion pipeline, you must first meet the following requirements:

 • Your workspace is enabled for Unity Catalog.

-• USE CATALOG on the target catalog.
+• You have USE CATALOG privileges on the target catalog.

 • Family: Job Compute